chatsimple

 Read More

 Join the Park pack of Coos Bay & North Bend Walking Group: Come join weekly walking events in local parks located in CB/NB, to help participants feel safety in numbers while enjoying the natural beauty & environment of our city parks.
 Kids & dogs welcome.
-More Info: Join the Park Pack of Coos Bay & North Bend Facebook Group or call 541-252-9400
+Mondays 10am John Topits, 355 Hull St, lead by NB Senior Center.
+For more times and days visit Park Pack on FB or call/text 541-252-9400

 Back to Top